Bot Lifecycle

 |---|---|

-scheduled | The bot has been created with a scheduled_start_time in the future. |
+scheduled | The bot has been created with a scheduled_start_time in the future.
+You can force a scheduled bot to join immediately by updating its scheduled_start_time to null. |

 booting | Skribby is spinning up a dedicated worker instance and initializing the browser environment. |